Zahab163/Zahab163/README.md

 ### 📚 What You’ll Find:
 - Machine learning mini-projects and concept walkthroughs
-- Data visualization exercises using Pandas, Seaborn, and Matplotlib
+- Data visualization exercises using Pandas, Seaborn, Matplotlib and Scikit-Learn
 - Exploratory analysis inspired by real-world datasets
 - Python tools that simulate physics, automate tasks, and analyze trends
 -  Streamlit dashboards for interactive exploration
 -  Data Cleaning and processing
 -  Feature Engineering
 -  Prompt Engineering
+-  Joblib for saving the Model
 - API integration experiments and future automation ideas
 -  Predictional Dataset calculations using above all techniques.